uga-rosa/cmp-dictionary/README.md

 # cmp-dictionary

-Dictionary completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
+A dictionary completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).

-The easiest way to add your favorite completion candidates to nvim-cmp.
+This plugin provides one of the easiest way to add desired completion candidates to nvim-cmp.

 ![image](https://user-images.githubusercontent.com/82267684/145278036-afa56b20-a365-4165-822f-98db5d7f11b1.png)